-The Department of Justice (DOJ) has issued revised ADA regulations under Title III, which cover many types of private businesses, or “places of public accommodation.”
-Many of these revisions apply to Places of Lodging such as new requirements for reservation systems, and revised and new standards for facility access [28 C.F.R. §§ 36.104, 36.302(e), 36.406(c)].
+The Department of Justice (DOJ) has issued revised ADA regulations under Title III, which covers many types of private businesses, or “places of public accommodation.”
+Many of these revisions apply to places of lodging, such as new requirements for reservation systems, and revised standards for facility access.

 Places of lodging include:

-- other facilities that offer sleeping rooms for short-term stays (generally 30 days or less) and that meet certain conditions (for more information see ADA Title III Regulations, Section 36.104 Definitions: http://www.ada.gov/regs2010/titleIII_2010/titleIII_2010_regulations.htm).
+- Other facilities that offer sleeping rooms for short-term stays (generally 30 days or less) and meet certain conditions.

-The 2010 ADA Standards for Accessible Design include revised and new minimum requirements for newly constructed or altered facilities so that they are accessible to and usable by individuals with disabilities.
+The 2010 ADA Standards for Accessible Design include revised minimum requirements for newly and constructed or altered facilities so that they are accessible to and usable by individuals with disabilities.
+Minimum requirements:

-- New standards that apply to places of lodging also cover requirements for accessible swimming pools and spas, exercise facilities, saunas and steam rooms, golf and miniature golf courses, boating and fishing facilities, and playgrounds for children must be accessible and usable by people with disabilities.
+- Amenities such as swimming pools and spas, exercise facilities, saunas and steam rooms, golf and miniature golf courses, boating and fishing facilities, and playgrounds for children must be accessible and usable by people with disabilities.

-Newly designed and constructed places of lodging must comply with the new 2010 ADA Standards, and alterations must comply to the maximum extent feasible.
-For existing buildings that are not undergoing alterations, owners still have an obligation to remove barriers to the extent that it is readily achievable to do so in existing facilities that do not comply with the original 1991 ADA Standards.
+Newly designed and constructed places of lodging must comply with the new 2010 ADA Standards, and alterations to an existing building must comply to the maximum extent feasible.
+For existing buildings that are not undergoing alterations, owners still have an obligation to remove barriers to the extent that is readily achievable.

 Reservation Systems Requirements for Places of Lodging